TheLukaDragar/ABBhandtracking/README.md

 Exit with esc

 Recapture color by pressing r and then z when ready

-Pause with p

-Error conformation e
+Error conformation press  e

-If error occurs check terminal and press any key
+If connection error occurs 3 times check terminal and press any key to retry

 Edit config.py if necessary.